-Borderline personality disorder (BPD) is a personality disorder that can complicate social relationships and affect the way that an individual relates to themselves and their own feelings.
-The symptoms of BPD can cloud judgment and trigger behaviors that make some life situations painful and difficult to navigate.
+According to the National Institutes of Health, 1.6% of people in the United States are living with borderline personality disorder (BPD).
+This equates to over 5 million people who have this disorder.
+BPD can severely affect the ability of a person to control their emotions.
+Without emotional control, someone with BPD may experience mood swings, act impulsively, and feel confused about their self-perception.
+These symptoms can complicate social relationships and affect the way that an individual relates to themselves and their own feelings.
+The symptoms of BPD can also cloud a person’s judgment and lead to behaviors that make some life situations painful and challenging to navigate.

-These risk factors only contribute to the likelihood that an individual may develop the disorder.
-Someone with all the risk factors may never develop a problem, but awareness of risk factors can help in early intervention.
+These risk factors don’t guarantee that an individual will develop borderline personality disorder.
+Someone with all these risk factors may never develop a the disorder, but awareness of risk factors may help with early intervention.

 Symptoms Of Borderline Personality Disorder

-- Real or imagined thoughts of abandonment that can lead to behaviors such as initiating close physical or emotional relationships rapidly or ending relationships just as quickly to avoid abandonment
+Thoughts of abandonment, which can lead to behaviors such as initiating close physical or emotional relationships rapidly or ending relationships just as quickly to avoid abandonment

-- Poor self-image and sense of self that results in behaviors like self-harm and suicidal ideation
+Poor self-image and sense of self, which can result in behaviors like self-harm and suicidal ideation

-- Impulsive or self-destructive behaviors like over-spending, gambling, substance use, and risky sex
+Impulsive or self-destructive behaviors like over-spending, gambling, substance use, reckless driving, and risky sex

-- Inappropriate outbursts of anger, out of control intense anger that seems irrational, self-destructive, and threatening to themselves and/or others
+Inappropriate outbursts of anger, including out-of-control intense anger that seems irrational, self-destructive, and threatening to themselves and/or others

-- Dissociation that causes problems feeling connected to self or others, feelings of being disconnected from reality, viewing the self as if outside themselves, difficulty being in the present moment
+Dissociation, which can cause problems with feeling connected to self or others, feelings of being disconnected from reality, a view of the self as if outside themselves, and difficulty being in the present moment

-An individual with borderline personality disorder can have any combination of symptoms.
-The thoughts that underly BPD motivate behavior that sometimes does not fit with the reality of a situation.
-Reactions can seem exaggerated in proportion to the situation.
-The severity of symptoms and their frequency vary for each person.
+Furthermore, the thoughts associated with BPD can motivate behavior that sometimes does not fit with the reality of a situation.
+Reactions can seem exaggerated in proportion to the situation at hand.
+However, the severity of symptoms and their frequency can vary for each person.